apache/rya/extras/rya.reasoning/README.md

     Once the schema has been constructed, it can be used in reasoning.
-The Schema object serves as a repository for OwlClass and OwlProperty objects, accessed by their URIs (or Resources), which in turn contain detailed schema information about themselves.
+The Schema object serves as a repository for OwlClass and OwlProperty objects, accessed by their IRIs (or Resources), which in turn contain detailed schema information about themselves.

     The Schema class also provides static method isSchemaTriple for checking